Dmitriy Bunin Author of Frames X UI kit

 Copy and paste design symbols

-Unicode text icons are often overlooked, yet they can be powerful tools in the hands of capable designers.
-These typographic symbols, rendered as tiny icons, can offer smart and lightweight solutions for interface design.
-However, like any design element, they come with their own set of advantages and challenges.
+Unicode or text icons are often overlooked, yet they can be powerful tools in the hands of capable designers.
+These typographic symbols, rendered as tiny icons, can offer lightweight solutions for common interface scenarios.

 Copy Paste Symbols

-That's why we've created Copy Paste Design Symbols—a place where you can find, copy, and paste Unicode symbols suitable for UI and web design duties.
-The symbols are ad-free, categorized, and ready to be pasted into your web projects.
+But before we start, be sure to check Copy Paste Design Symbols—a place where we've collected the best symbols to copy and paste into your UI and web design projects.
+All symbols are ad-free, categorized, and ready to be pasted into your web projects.

 Copy and Paste Design Symbols